 drive the tail rotor through a simple right angle gear box.
 The rpm of

-which is more or less constant, greatly minimizing torque spikes.
+which is more or less constant, greatly minimizing speed change torque spikes.

 If lots of pitch is applied, more thrust force from the tail rotor is produced than main rotor torque force and the helicopter turns against the main rotor reactive torque.